tusharkalamkar7/LRUCache/README.md

   value: 1600
 }

-Note: Deafult port of tomcat is 8080
+Note: Deafult port of tomcat is 8080.

 Additional Information:

+UT coverage class named "TestLRUCache.java" located at "LRUCacheService/src/test/java/com/lru/project/".
+By running the class, we will able to test the cases implemented by our application.